SREENANDINIMALLELA/MusicExchangeShop/ReadMe.md

   Some ISell items will be musical shop-items i.e. shop-items can be both IPlay and ISell.

-6. Create a Shop class, which has a collection of ISell items, called stock.
+6. Create a shop class, which has a collection of ISell items, called stock.
 In your shop you should be able to:
   -  add items to stock.
   -  remove items from stock.